tomzhang/libvma/README.txt

 Value range is similar to the above VMA_RX_POLL Default value is 0

-VMA_RX_UDP_POLL_OS_RATIO
-The above param will define the ratio between VMA CQ poll and OS FD poll.
-This will result in a single poll of the not-offloaded sockets every VMA_RX_UDP_POLL_OS_RATIO offloaded socket (CQ) polls.
-No matter if the CQ poll was a hit or miss.
-No matter if the socket is blocking or non-blocking.
-When disabled, only offloaded sockets are polled.
-This parameter replaces the two old parameters: VMA_RX_POLL_OS_RATIO and VMA_RX_SKIP_OS
-Disable with 0
-Default value is 100

 VMA_HW_TS_CONVERSION
 The above param defines the time stamp conversion method.
 Experimental verbs is required for converting the time stamp from hardware time (Hz)